mctinker/Map-Tasker/README.md

     `-project 'name of project'` to display a single Project, its Profiles and Tasks only,
     `-profile 'profile name'` to display a single Profile and its Tasks only,
-    `-task 'task name'` to display a single Task only (forces option -d2),
+    `-task 'task name'` to display a single Task only (forces option -detail 3),

     `-taskernet` to display any TaskerNet share details,